matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 (defonce switchboard (sb/component :server/switchboard))

 (defn restart!
   "Starts or restarts system by asking switchboard to fire up the provided ws-cmp and the ptr component, which handles and counts messages about mouse moves."
   []
   (sb/send-mult-cmd
     switchboard
-    [[:cmd/init-comp (sente/cmp-map :server/ws-cmp index/sente-map)]
+    [[:cmd/init-comp #{(sente/cmp-map :server/ws-cmp index/sente-map)
-     [:cmd/init-comp (ptr/cmp-map   :server/ptr-cmp)]
+                       (ptr/cmp-map :server/ptr-cmp)}]
      [:cmd/route {:from :server/ptr-cmp :to :server/ws-cmp}]
      [:cmd/route {:from :server/ws-cmp :to :server/ptr-cmp}]])
+  (metrics/start! switchboard)
+  #_
-  (metrics/start! switchboard))
+  (probe/start! switchboard))

 (defn -main
   "Starts the application from command line, saves and logs process ID.
 The system that is fired up when restart! is called proceeds in core.async's thread pool.
 Since we don't want the application to exit when just because the current thread is out of work, we just put it to sleep."
   [& args]
   (pid/save "example.pid")
   (pid/delete-on-shutdown! "example.pid")
   (log/info "Application started, PID" (pid/current))
   (restart!)
   (Thread/sleep Long/MAX_VALUE))
 ~~~

 Here, just like on the client side, a switchboard is kept in a `defonce`.
 Then, we ask the switchboard to instantiate two components for us, the `:server/ws-cmp` and the `:server/ptr-cmp`, and then wire a simple message flow together.